MichaelOmosebi/EXPLORATORY_DATA_ANALYSIS_Projects/README.md

-# Exploratory_Data_Analysis
+# DataCAMP_DS_Projects
-This repository contains the projects that were carried out in fulfillment of the requirement for achieving the Professional Data Science Certificate on DATACAMP
+This repository contains the projects that were carried out in fulfillment of the requirement for achieving the Professional Data Science Certificate on DATACAMP.

+Other randomly selected EDA projects also.

 ## 1) A Visual History of Nobel Prize Winners 🥇